Last updated: May 4, 2026

 Step 6: Pass Fire Safety Inspections

-- Emergency egress
+- Emergency egress from the truck

-- Your DHHS-licensed food establishment must maintain records of employee food safety training.
+- Your DHHS-licensed food establishment must maintain records of employee food safety training

 Cost to Start a Food Truck in New Hampshire